Ne'Er Do Well

 Chapter 1

-Garrett Mans came slouching into the kitchen of his mother's house late once again for supper.
-The 19-year-old well-built boy was completely unable to keep to a schedule and it drove his mother into fits of anger that sometimes threatened to become uncontrollable.
-Wilma Mans was not an easy woman to live with at any time and when she was angry she was totally impossible to get along with.
-Many years ago Jerome Mans, Garrett's paternal grandfather, had completely cut his ties with the woman his only son, George, was once married to.
-He still managed to keep in touch with his grandson, but did not get to spend the time with him he wished he could.
-In fact, Garrett's tardiness this evening was because of a visit with his grandfather.
-They had, once again, held a clandestine visit while tromping through the woods along a stream in which they were fishing.
-As with many fishing and hunting trips, this one consisted of a small amount of actual fishing and a large amount of drinking and telling of lies.
-As happens many times the fishermen lost track of time as they depleted the stock of beer in Jerome's cooler.
-Thankfully to Garrett, Jerome felt he was old enough and mature enough to drink in moderation when under adult supervision, no matter what the damn law said.
-Of course, this did not endear him to Garrett's mother, but then nothing probably ever would.
+Garrett Mans slouched into the kitchen of his mother’s house late once again for supper.
+The 19-year-old, well-built young man struggled to stick to a schedule, driving his mother into fits of anger that sometimes threatened to become uncontrollable.
+Wilma Mans was not an easy woman to live with at any time, and when she was angry, she was impossible to get along with.
+Years ago, Jerome Mans, Garrett’s paternal grandfather, had completely severed ties with the woman who had once been married to his only son, George.
+He still managed to keep in touch with his grandson, but did not get to spend the time with him that he wished he could.
+In fact, Garrett’s tardiness that evening was due to a visit with his grandfather.
+They had, once again, enjoyed a clandestine outing while tromping through the woods along a stream where they were fishing.
+Like many fishing and hunting trips, this one included a small amount of actual fishing and a large amount of drinking and storytelling.
+As often happens, the fishermen lost track of time as they depleted the stock of beer in Jerome’s cooler.
+Thankfully for Garrett, Jerome believed he was old enough and mature enough to drink in moderation under adult supervision, regardless of what the damn law said.
+Of course, this did not endear him to Garrett’s mother, but then again, nothing probably ever would.

-Garrett's only father figure was his grandfather because his biological father died after he and Wilma divorced almost 16 years ago.
-If not for economic necessity his mother would have kept him as far away from his grandfather as she could.
-Even letting Garrett visit his grandparents galled her considering their mutual feelings about each other.
-She allowed the continued contact because she initially needed the free childcare as well as the occasional cash infusion they provided to her finances.
-She deeply resented the fact she had to go to work when she divorced her husband.
-She never admitted it was her cheating with one of the lowlifes (well, more than one, but she was only caught the one time wasn't she?) from the country club that caused the divorce.
-She blamed Jerome for supporting Garrett's father in the proceedings and helping him arrange things so she ended up with almost nothing from the divorce.
-Never mind that she got her standard fifty percent of the marital assets, she felt she was cheated.
-How could she know both cars and the house really belonged to Jerome and his company instead of George?
-He always referred to them as "our house" and "our cars".
-Hell, she didn't even receive any alimony because her salary was actually higher than George's.
+Garrett’s only father figure was his grandfather because his biological father died after he and Wilma divorced almost 16 years ago.
+If not for economic necessity, his mother would have kept him as far away from his grandfather as possible.
+Even allowing Garrett to visit his grandparents galled her, considering their mutual feelings about each other.
+She permitted the continued contact because she initially needed the free childcare and the occasional cash infusion they provided to her finances.
+She deeply resented having to go to work after her divorce from her husband.
+She never admitted that her cheating with one of the lowlifes (well, more than one, but she was only caught the one time, wasn’t she?) from the country club caused the divorce.
+She blamed Jerome for supporting Garrett’s father during the proceedings and helping him arrange things so she ended up with almost nothing from the divorce.
+Never mind that she got her standard fifty percent of the marital assets; she felt cheated.
+How could she know that both the cars and the house belonged to Jerome and his company, rather than George?
+He always referred to them as “our house” and “our cars.”
+Hell, she didn’t even receive any alimony because her salary was higher than George’s.
 She even blamed Jerome for that.
-After all, he owned the business they both worked in didn't he?
+After all, he owned the business they both worked in, didn’t he?

-Wilma managed to convince the court she was the better parent and should have custody of the children so she did receive a pittance of child support, but Garrett's stopped over a year ago when he turned 18.
-Now, he was just an empty hole into which she was still forced to throw her hard earned cash.
-She held the same job for the last 16 years and had received no raises, again, in her mind, Jerome's fault.
-No, it was all that asshole Jerome's fault things went to shit when she got caught cheating.
+Wilma managed to convince the court that she was the better parent and should have custody of the children, so she did receive a small amount of child support.
+However, Garrett’s support stopped over a year ago when he turned 18.
+Now, he was just an empty pit into which she was still forced to throw her hard-earned cash.
+She held the same job for the last 16 years and had received no raises, which, in her mind, was again Jerome’s fault.
+No, it was all that jerk Jerome’s fault that things went downhill when she got caught cheating.
 She never let Garrett forget that opinion, either.
-After all, he was a man as well as a Mans so it was partly his fault, too, wasn't it?
+After all, he was a man as well as a Mans, so it was partly his fault, too.

-Before she ever got into high school, the beautiful Wilma was known as a stone cold, calculating bitch.
-George was advised not to marry her by all his friends and his parents but he was in love with her beauty.
-Of course the fact she gave him the best pussy he ever sampled didn't hurt her case either.
+Before she ever entered high school, the beautiful Wilma was known as a stone-cold, calculating bitch.
+George was advised against marrying her by all his friends and parents, but he was captivated by her beauty.
+Of course the fact she gave him the best pussy he ever sampled didn’t hurt her case either.
 She managed to hide her personality well enough from him that they were married and had Garrett before he found out he had truly married the bitch his friends told him he was marrying.
 He took her abuse for almost four years before he had enough.
 Even then, he only filed for divorce after he caught her cheating.

 If anything, Wilma became even more demanding and shrewish when her husband George began the divorce proceedings.
-She felt she was due a life of luxury and plenty because she was one of the beautiful people.
-In her mind anything she wanted she was entitled to.
-Just because her husband, the breadwinner of the family, felt otherwise was no reason for her to have to work longer or do without.
+She felt she deserved a life of luxury and abundance because she was one of the beautiful people.
+In her mind, anything she wanted was her entitlement.
+Just because her husband, the family’s breadwinner, felt differently was no reason for her to work longer or do without.
 After all, he promised to endow her with all his worldly goods when they married.
-Since he reneged on his promise to support her she decided the family could just step up and provide the living she expected George to provide.
-Unfortunately for her, Jerome did not choose to do that.
+Since he reneged on his promise to support her, she decided the family could step up and provide the living she expected George to offer.
+Unfortunately for her, Jerome chose not to do that.

-Many times over the past years Wilma thought she should have known she would be left out in the cold.
+Over the years, Wilma often thought she should have realized she would be left out in the cold.
 After all, that was a family trait.
-Hell, during the depression the Mans owned a small bank in town.
-Garrett's great grandfather was killed during a robbery attempt and his Great Great grandfather just closed the bank in sorrow.
-He was supposedly so broken hearted from the death of his son that he simply locked the bank after the police were through inside and never opened the doors again.
-He made arrangements for the deposits to be transferred to another small bank in a nearby town if the customers didn't make other arrangements.
-Well, actually, what he did was sell the bank, less the building and contents.
-The successor bank only purchased the depositor accounts and liabilities.
-The end results were the same, however, he just closed and locked the doors and walked away from the business leaving the employees out in the cold with no job.
-In Wilma's mind, however, he just closed the business and walked away just as George did to their marriage.
-She knew the family had money, yet they refused to step up and provide for her as they should.
-She took her anger out on Garrett and Jerome every chance she got.
-Even her parent's refused to support her claiming they just did not have the money to do so.
+During the Depression, the Mans owned a small bank in town.
+Garrett’s great-grandfather was killed during a robbery attempt, and his great-great-grandfather simply closed the bank in sorrow.
+He was supposedly so heartbroken over his son’s death that he locked the bank after the police finished their investigation and never reopened the doors.
+He arranged for the deposits to be transferred to another small bank in a nearby town, should the customers not make other arrangements.
+In fact, what he did was sell the bank, excluding the building and its contents.
+The successor bank only purchased the deposit accounts and liabilities of the former bank.
+The result was the same: he closed and locked the doors, then walked away from the business, leaving the employees without jobs.
+In Wilma’s mind, he closed the business and walked away just as George did with their marriage.
+She knew the family had money, yet they refused to step up and provide for her as they should have.
+She took her anger out on Garrett and Jerome whenever she had the chance.
+Even her parents refused to support her, claiming they didn’t have the money to do so.
 She knew better, but what could she do?
-At least both sets of grandparents made sure little Garrett and his younger sister Beatrice were taken care of.
-All she had to spend her (to her) meager salary on was herself and a few of the household bills.
+At least both sets of grandparents ensured that little Garrett and his younger sister, Beatrice, were taken care of.
+That allowed her to spend her (what she considered) meager salary on herself and a few household bills.

-It had been 15 years now since his father left home and Garrett hardly remembered him.
-His mother still believed George was hiding from her but Garrett knew the truth from his grandfather.
-George Mans did, indeed, leave home after the divorce but he did not desert his family on purpose.
+It had been 15 years now since his father left home, and Garrett hardly remembered him.
+His mother still believed George was hiding from her, but Garrett knew the truth from his grandfather.
+George Mans did, indeed, leave home after the divorce, but he did not intentionally desert his family.
 He died in an accident while moving to another state for work.
-Because of his grandchildren, his grandfather chose not to completely desert Wilma in spite of her personality.
+Because of his grandchildren, his grandfather chose not to completely abandon Wilma, despite her personality.
 He just continued paying child support per the court order as if it came from his son.
-Garrett knew, if not for his grandfather he probably would not have any memory of his father, or at least no pleasant memory of him.
-His mother spent much time trashing both his father and grandfather.
+Garrett knew that, if not for his grandfather, he probably would not have any memories of his father, or at least no pleasant ones.
+His mother spent a great deal of time criticizing both his father and grandfather.
 She trashed his father for daring to divorce her and then disappearing.
 She trashed his grandfather for forcing her to work to support herself after George was killed.
 She thought she should receive the money from the insurance policies instead of having it placed into trust for the children.
 After all, she was their mother and needed the money so they could live well while they grew up.

 Garrett was, truthfully, not the young man he could potentially have been.
-His intelligence was almost off the charts on the high side, but his motivation to succeed was almost off the charts to the other end of the spectrum.
-In other words, he was supremely happy to wallow in the muck of mediocrity.
-Hunting, fishing and camping were much more important to him than school and work could ever be.
+His intelligence was almost off the charts on the high side, but his motivation to succeed was equally impressive, on the other end of the spectrum.
+In other words, he was delighted to wallow in the muck of mediocrity.
+Hunting, fishing, and camping were much more important to him than school and work could ever be.
 Of course, chasing women rated right up there with the other three, as did eating (and drinking when he could find someone to obtain the alcoholic beverages for him).
-He was attending the local Junior college and making what was once known as "Gentleman C's".
-He would, in time, move on to a nearby four-year institution for some kind of degree.
-He readily admitted his attendance at college was to keep his mother and grandparent's quiet as well as to keep him from having to find a full time job.
+He was attending the local Junior college and making what was once known as “Gentleman C’s”.
+He would, in time, move on to a nearby four-year institution to pursue a degree.
+He readily admitted that his college attendance was to keep his mother and grandparents quiet, as well as to avoid having to find a full-time job.

-Garrett did work part time as a clean-up boy and "gofer" for a local building contractor to earn most of his spending money.
+Garrett worked part-time as a cleanup boy and “gofer” for a local building contractor to earn most of his spending money.
 He enjoyed the work he did for them.
-It didn't take any mental effort and little hard physical effort.
-He liked the work all right, but had no idea if he wanted to do that kind of work for a career.
-He even enjoyed being allowed to do some of the simpler work normally done by a carpenter or one of the other building professionals.
-He was learning a lot from his job and found the work fascinating—especially the remodel jobs.
+It didn’t require any mental effort and only a little physical effort.
+He liked the job all right, but had no idea if he wanted to make it a career.
+He even enjoyed being allowed to do some of the simpler work usually done by a carpenter or one of the other building professionals.
+He was learning a great deal from his job and found the work fascinating, especially the remodeling jobs.

 To read the complete story you need to be logged in: